Citrix Ready workspace hub

 - Session roaming – A Citrix session roams from the mobile device (Android device) to the workspace hub.

 - Screen casting – Users redirect their display from a remote session from an Android or Windows device to an unoccupied hub.

 Citrix Casting uses beacon detection or a QR code scanner for connecting.
 With beacon detection, if multiple Citrix Ready workspace hubs are available, the user must select the appropriate hub.
 Alternatively, a QR code scanner provides security to mitigate unintentional casting to the wrong display.

-- The mobile device must be on the same network as the workspace hub.
+- The mobile device must be on the same network (Wi-Fi or a local area network) as the workspace hub.